Hertie School: Faculty

-Notable faculty include President Cornelia Woll, Helmut Anheier, Joanna Bryson, Klaus Hurrelmann, Wolfgang Ischinger as well as Anita Gohdes.
+Notable faculty include Cornelia Woll, Helmut Anheier, Joanna Bryson, Klaus Hurrelmann, Wolfgang Ischinger as well as Anita Gohdes.

 Partnerships

 The Hertie School has established dual degree programs with the MPP Programme at the School of Public Affairs at Sciences Po in Paris, the School of International and Public Affairs (SIPA) at Columbia University in New York City, the MGA and MPA programmes at Munk School of Global Affairs and Public Policy in Toronto, the MPP Program at the University of Tokyo, the MPA Programme at the London School of Economics and Political Science (LSE), the Programme in Government and International Organizations at Bocconi University in Milan and the Atlantis dual degree with the Maxwell School at Syracuse University.

 The Hertie School also has partnerships in the Berlin education landscape: with the WZB Berlin Social Science Center, the Freie Universität Berlin (FU), the Humboldt-Universität zu Berlin (HU), the ESMT European School of Management and Technology, and the University of Potsdam.

 The Hertie School is a member of The European University of Social Sciences, or CIVICA.
 It is also a member of the Open Society University Network (OSUN).
 The school is a member of the Association of Professional Schools of International Affairs (APSIA).

 Furthermore, the Hertie School is a member of key political science and policy analysis associations.
 These include the European Consortium for Political Science Research (ECPR), the American Political Science Association (APSA), the Association of Professional Schools of International Affairs (APSIA), PolicyNet, and the Global Public Policy Network (GPPN).
 The Global Public Policy Network is an international group of top public policy schools from around the world.